 3. Creating explicit and meaningful connections between prior knowledge and new concept

-Connections are understood on the basis of already familiar connections: use familiar and well-grounded concrete examples that represent well the type of connection we are teaching. some examples:
+Connections are understood on the basis of already familiar connections: use familiar and well-grounded concrete examples that represent well the type of connection we are teaching (5,6) some examples:

-- The pyramids illustration above is a concrete example for the relations between the abstract concepts 'knowledge' and 'understanding'.
+The pyramids illustration above is a concrete example of the relations between the abstract concepts 'knowledge' and 'understanding'.

-- Real objects (e.g. fingers, blocks) are examples for number concepts.
+Real objects (e.g. fingers, blocks) are examples of number concepts.

-- Matrices of real objects are examples for the multiplication concept.
+Matrices of real objects are examples of the multiplication concept.

-The nature of the connections in the example is discussed explicitly and distinctly to ensure making the appropriate connection to the concept and to prevent misattribution of other characteristics of the model.
-Demonstration may be attention-grabbing by nature, but it is important to ensure explicit focus on the nature of connection, on making the intended meaning (can be achieved by asking question after the demonstration).
+The nature of the connections in the example is discussed explicitly and distinctly to ensure making the appropriate association with the concept and to prevent misattributions of other characteristics of the model.
+A demonstration may be attention-grabbing by nature, but it is important to ensure explicit focus on the nature of the connection, on making the intended meaning (can be achieved by asking questions after the demonstration).